johnpapa/HotTowel-Angular/README.md

-# Hot Towel NG Angular SPA Template #
+# Hot Towel Angular SPA Template #

 > Hot Towel: Because you don't want to go to the SPA without one!

 Want to build a SPA but can't decide where to start?
-Use Hot Towel NG and in seconds you'll have a SPA and all the tools you need to build on it!
+Use Hot Towel and in seconds you'll have a SPA and all the tools you need to build on it!

 ![](http://www.johnpapa.net/wp-content/uploads/2013/09/HotTowel-NG-Preview.png)

-Hot Towel NG creates a great starting point for building a Single Page Application (SPA) with ASP.NET.
+Hot Towel creates a great starting point for building a Single Page Application (SPA) with ASP.NET.
 Out of the box you it provides a modular structure for your code, view navigation, data binding, rich data management and simple but elegant styling.
-Hot Towel NG provides everything you need to build a SPA, so you can focus on your app, not the plumbing.
+Hot Towel provides everything you need to build a SPA, so you can focus on your app, not the plumbing.

 > Learn more about building a SPA from [John Papa's videos, tutorials and Pluralsight courses](http://johnpapa.net/spa).